PabloVD/21cmSolver/README.md

 # 21cmSolver

 Python code to compute the 21 cm global signal.
-It allows to evolve the signal for a grid of astrophysical parameters, taking into account overdensities.
+It allows to evolve the signal for a grid of astrophysical parameters, taking into account the overdensities.
-For more info, see arxivXXXX
+For more info, see [arXiv:1912.09488](https://arxiv.org/abs/1912.09488), [Phys.
+Rev. D 101, 083502](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.101.083502)

 Description of the different programs: